 Grand Isle in Grand Isle County, Vermont — The American Northeast (New England)

 Topics.
-This historical marker is listed in these topic lists: Notable Buildings • Settlements & Settlers.
-A significant historical year for this entry is 1783.
+This historical marker is listed in this topic list: Education.
+A significant historical year for this entry is 1814.

 Location.
 44° 43.578′ N, 73° 17.529′ W. Marker is in Grand Isle, Vermont, in Grand Isle County.
 Marker is on U.S. 2, 0.3 miles north of Hyde Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Grand Isle VT 05458, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Hyde Log Cabin (a few steps from this marker); a different marker also named The Hyde Log Cabin (a few steps from this marker); The Arts in the Islands/Les Arts dans les îles (approx. half a mile away); Woolsey Mansion (approx. 4.7 miles away in New York); Fort Izard (approx. 4.9 miles away in New York); Addoms - Hagar Burial Ground (approx. 5 miles away in New York); John Addoms (approx. 5.2 miles away in New York); Macdonough Farm (approx. 5½ miles away in New York).
 Touch for a list and map of all markers in Grand Isle.